julianwachholz/django-guest-user/CONTRIBUTING.md

 - This package is built using [Poetry](https://python-poetry.org/), please [install Poetry](https://python-poetry.org/docs/#installation) if you haven't already.
+- Code is formatted using [Black](https://black.readthedocs.io/en/stable/),
+  please install and run it before committing your changes.

 After preparing the above dependencies, you are ready to open a terminal and run the following commands: